-- This SOER establishes actions to help members to self-assess the effectiveness of operator fundamentals and training programmes at their stations. - The recommendations of this SOER are intended to address the causes and contributors and lead to effective, sustainable corrective actions.
+This SOER establishes actions to help members to self-assess the effectiveness of operator fundamentals and training programs at their stations.

+The recommendations of this SOER are intended to address the causes and contributors and lead to effective, sustainable corrective actions recommendations in each key area in order to address weaknesses.

-□ Conduct a self-assessment of the operations training programmes using 'Self-Assessment Guide: Assessing Training Effectiveness in Addressing Operator Fundamentals', May 2011, to understand fully the effectiveness of training on the subject of operator fundamentals.
+Conduct a self-assessment of the operations training programmes using 'Self-Assessment Guide: Assessing Training Effectiveness in Addressing Operator Fundamentals', May 2011, to understand fully the effectiveness of training on the subject of operator fundamentals.
 Develop corrective actions based on the results of the self-assessment to improve the quality of operator fundamentals training.